EXCLUSIVE-IMF eyes expanded access to emergency aid for food shocks - sources

 By Jorgelina do Rosario and Andrea Shalal

-A formal vote backing the measure - which has been developed by the IMF staff in recent months - is expected before the Fund's annual meetings in October, the sources said.
+Board members were generally supportive heading into the meeting, and a formal vote backing the measure is likely before the Fund's annual meetings in October, two of the sources said.

-If approved, it would temporarily increase existing access limits and allow all member countries to borrow up to an additional 50% of their IMF quota under the IMF's Rapid Financing Instrument, and the Rapid Credit Instrument that serves low-income countries, the sources said.
+If approved, it would temporarily increase existing access limits and allow all member countries to borrow up to an additional 50% of their IMF quota under the IMF's Rapid Financing Instrument, while low-income countries could tap the Rapid Credit Facility, the sources said.

 "The concept is simple, but it could help many countries," said one of the sources.